Netherlands Worldwide

 If you will be staying in Brazil for less than 6 months and your driving licence has expired (or has almost expired), you can renew it via the Netherlands Vehicle Authority (RDW).
 Follow the steps to apply for a new driving licence.

-Attention: Do you have a valid foreign driving licence in addition to your Dutch driving licence?
+Attention: Do you have a valid foreign driving licence, in addition to your Dutch driving licence?
 Then it is not necessary to renew your Dutch driving licence.
-If you are visiting the Netherlands, you may drive with your valid foreign driving licence.
-Are you living in the Netherlands again?
-Then you can exchange your foreign driving licence back for a Dutch driving licence.
+You are allowed to drive with your foreign driving licence, also in the Netherlands.
+You can renew your expired Dutch driving licence once you live in the the Netherlands.
+You are not required to take a driving test again.

 You will need the following original documents: